ryan2x/loglinear/README.md

 #loglinear
 by Keenon Werling

-To appear in Stanford CoreNLP as the new log-linear model library.
+A standalone version of the Stanford CoreNLP log-linear model library.

+For documentation, see the "doc/" folder.